Pomax/socketless/docs/API.md

 - `onBrowserDisconnect()`, triggered after a browser disconnects.
 - `onQuit()`, triggered before the web client closes its web server and websocket server.
 - `teardown()`, triggered after the web server and websocket server have been shut down.

+### Web server instances

+The webclient web server has the same functionality as those generated through the `createServer()` factory method, details for which are listed in the Server Classes section above.

 ## **Browser client classes**